fabianrios/gatsbycitapress/content/books/incidents-in-the-life-of-a-slave-girl/index.md

   - race
   - motherhood
   - sex-romance
+  - first-person-narrator
+  - suspense-gothic
-lang: es
+lang: en
+foreword: >-
+  <p>Cover by Brazilian designer and art director <a
-foreword: "Cover:<a href='https://www.instagram.com/thatajacoponi/?hl=en'>Thaïs
+  href='https://www.instagram.com/thatajacoponi/?hl=en'>Thaïs Jacoponi</a>.</p>

-  Jacoponi</a>, Brazilian Designer and Art Director Foreword by historial geographer, environmental advocate, and griefworker <a href='https://spatialhumanorg.wordpress.com/about/'> Dr. Christy Hyman</a> "
+  <p>Foreword by historical geographer, environmental advocate, and griefworker <a href='https://spatialhumanorg.wordpress.com/about/'> Dr. Christy Hyman.</a> </>
 date: 2012-05-01T22:12:03.284Z
 title: Incidents in the Life of a Slave Girl
-isbn: "1231232131232112"
+isbn: 978-1-961368-05-7
 post_image: cover-incidents-in-the-life-update.jpg
 square_image: thumbnail-incidents.jpg
 download_ebook: ""
 time_period:
   - 19th
+description: >-
-description: "The first time I read Incidents in the Life of a Slave Girl I was in an undergraduate women writers course at the University of North Carolina Greensboro in 2004.
+  <p><i>"The first time I read <i>Incidents in the Life of a Slave Girl</i> I
+  was in an undergraduate women writers course at the University of North Carolina Greensboro in 2004.
 My coming into consciousness as a Black feminist had not yet revealed itself; however I knew that Jacobs’ story of strength, perseverance, and courage would beckon me to pick it up again and again throughout my life.
-Jacobs’ writerly voice, deeply multilayered, was doing many things: championing the cause of the enslaved, actualizing her own plight as a survivor, and redeeming herself as woman.
-(Dr. Christy Hyman)"
+Jacobs’ writerly voice, deeply multilayered, was doing many things: championing the cause of the enslaved, actualizing her own plight as a survivor, and redeeming herself as woman." -Dr. Christy Hyman</i></p>

+  <p>Harriet Jacobs' 1861 autobiography is a landmark text for the U.S. abolitionist movement that continues to inspire and influence art, scholarship, and literature nearly two centuries after it was first published under the pseudonym Linda Brent. </p>
 ---
 ![](cover-incidents-in-the-life-update.jpg)